 Which adverbs are important in academic writing?

-This is the third and final lesson about Adverbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the third and final chapter about Adverbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the key facts about adverbs